 Snow Guards: Are They Important?

 In the Mid-Atlantic States, winter is upon us.
 Some states have seen a large amount of snow already while others have only received a sparing amount.
-We thought now would be the best time to talk about snow guards and why they are an important investment for Conestoga® pole buildings in the Mid-Atlantic region.
+As an expert post frame builder, we wanted to talk about snow guards and why they are an important investment for post frame buildings in the Mid-Atlantic region.

 Some buildings such as those with a low roof pitch do not need snow guards.
 If you aren’t sure if you should consider snow guards, a sales consultant can advise you based on your specific project!